dmsi/b3d/README.md

 -   Some examples have visual artifacts
 -   Some examples give shader error
--   "Quick and dirty" under the hood.
+-   "Quick and dirty" under the hood
 -   Euler ...
 Quaternion ...
-Matrices are inconsistent.
+Matrices are inconsistent
 -   Unit tests (gtest)
--   Logging to stderr
+-   Logger not implemented
 -   No resource management
 -   No proper error handling
--   Other to come...